Gio-Benitez/averias-pr/README.md

 ### Create Docker Container
 First, generate Docker container by running the following command `python3 main.py` from the repository's main directory.

-### Enter Python Environment
+### Python Environment

+***To install the current Python dependencies***

+Run the following command `pip install -r requirement.txt`.

+***To install new python packages and dependencies***

-To enter run the python environment, run the following command `source env/bin/activate`.
+Please enter the environment first, by running the following command `source env/bin/activate`.
+Now, you can install any necessary python packages.

-To exit run 'deactivate'
+Once finished, run `deactivate` to exit the python environment.
+However, make sure to export the installed packages to requirements.txt by running the command `pip freeze > requirement.txt`.
+Also remember to add requirements.txt to your commit!